Jim Lee (photographer)

-James Seymour Lee (born 20 November 1945) is a London-based photographer and film director.
+James Seymour Lee (20 November 1945 – 31 July 2023) was a British photographer and film director based in London.
 A fashion photographer for magazines during the late sixties and seventies, he worked closely with Vogue editor-in-chief Anna Wintour in London and New York on fashion and advertising shoots.
 He switched to film directing in the late seventies, creating hundreds of television commercials as well as working on several full-length feature films.
 His earlier photographs form part of the permanent collection at the Victoria and Albert Museum, with additional photographs in the archives of The Multimedia Art Museum, Moscow.
 A book of his life's work entitled Jim Lee / Arrested was launched in May 2012 alongside an exhibition of photographs from the book at Somerset House, London.
-Lee's work is regularly exhibited at art galleries around the world, and he continues to collaborate on imaginative campaigns, in addition to developing his own creative projects.
+Lee's work is regularly exhibited at art galleries around the world, and he continued to collaborate on imaginative campaigns, in addition to developing his own creative projects.
 In September 2015, Lee's autobiographical book LIFE IN B&W was released by Quartet at the Groucho Club in London.
 In 2016, Lee was a speaker at the Oxford Literary Festival, where he was also interviewed by writer Paul Blezard.
 In October 2018, Lee's latest book, The BOX, was published by The Box Book Company.
 In 2019, Lee published My BOX, a version of The BOX for children between the ages of 8-15 years.

 Early life

-Lee was born in London in 1945; his parents were both operatives in MI5.
+Lee was born in London on 20 November 1945; his parents were both operatives in MI5.
 Due to a combination of dyslexia and a strong sense of independence, Lee did not follow the established family route through Eton and Cambridge, instead attending the experimental Down House School in Sussex, leaving at 16.

 Denied a visa to the US on age grounds, Lee emigrated to Australia under the assisted passage Ten Pound Poms scheme in 1962.
 After traveling around the outback for a year, he settled in Sydney, where the Dutch-born photographer Jon van Gaalen provided him with board and lodging in return for his assistance with developing negatives.
 This association helped to spark Lee's own interest in photography, and he began working as a freelance photojournalist, covering performances by the Beatles and the Rolling Stones, with his work appearing regularly in the Sydney Morning Herald.
 At the age of 18 he had a shot of his then girlfriend, the Australian fashion model Bronwyn Steven-Jones, published in Australian Vogue.